2026 Residential Construction Pricing Trends

-Note: September 2025 data was released late due to the recent government shutdown.
+Note: Q4 2025 data was released late due to the government shutdown.
 All figures in this update now reflect the final data.

-The residential construction market stayed steady through Q3.
-Costs are still rising, but these increases are generally expected and in line with what builders have been forecasting for the past year.
-Overall construction input costs were up about 3.5 percent year over year, and supply chains continue to be reliable.
+Residential construction pricing remained stable through Q4.
+Pricing is still increasing, but these increases were anticipated and have been in line with forecasts over the past year.
+Overall construction input costs were up about 3 percent year over year, and supply chains for building materials continue to run smoothly without significant delays.

 Producer Price Index (PPI)

 For most homeowners, these trends mean that material pricing remains predictable.
-Outside of steel-heavy designs, these increases are not expected to significantly impact overall project budgets.
-Builders can plan around them early in the process.
+Outside of designs that rely heavily on structural steel or specialty imported lumber, these recent changes aren’t expected to significantly impact overall project budgets.

 Key Commodity Pricing